EightSQ/huBERTusHeil/README.md

 ![](https://i.imgur.com/Uw0iCiY.png)

-Query: **Wir brauchen kein generelles Tempolimit auf den Autobahnen.** ("We need a general speed limit on highways.")<br/>
+Query: **Wir brauchen *kein* generelles Tempolimit auf den Autobahnen.** ("We *don't* need a general speed limit on highways.")
 Answer:

 ![](https://i.imgur.com/oDndfY9.png)

-If we insert another word, however, that does not even change the meaning of the query, we can get another decision.
+If we insert another word, however, that does not even change the meaning of the statement, we can get another decision.

-Query: **Wir brauchen kein generelles Tempolimit auf den deutschen Autobahnen.** ("We don't need a general speed limit on the german highways.")<br/>
+Query: **Wir brauchen kein generelles Tempolimit auf den *deutschen* Autobahnen.** ("We don't need a general speed limit on the *german* highways.")
 Answer:

 ![](https://i.imgur.com/sgAW4hg.png)

-Just by adding the adjective "german" to referring to the highways, we sway the model to decide that the input comes from the *AfD*, which arguably is often described as the most nationalistic party in the parliament.
+Just by adding the adjective "german" referring to the highways, we sway the model to decide that the input comes from the *AfD*, which arguably is often described as the most nationalistic party in the parliament.

 This backs our claim that vocabulary could matter more than the actual meaning of the input for the task at hand, i.e., classifying speeches by party.